hyprwm/hyprland-wiki/content/contributing-and-debugging/wiki-guidelines.md

 ## Wiki engine notes

-Markdown (and thus Hugo) automatically concatenates pairs of lines, unless a newline or a double space is present at the end of the first line in the pair.
+Markdown (and thus Hugo) automatically concatenate pairs of lines, unless a newline or a double space is present at the end of the first line in the pair.

 Templates can be invoked by <code>\{\{< shortcode >\}\}</code> or <code>\{\{% shortcode %\}\}</code>.
 The correct usage can be found in comments in each shortcode's file.